- Toggle Section About

 The program is usually completed within two years by full-time students.
 Part-time students may have up to seven years for the M.A. degrees.

 All students must meet with their department advisor and Graduate Graduation Counselor in the Office of the Registrar one year prior to graduation to declare intent to graduate.
-(See Graduate Graduation Check description in Admission, Enrollment and Graduation Requirements section).
+(See Graduate Graduation Check description in the Admission, Enrollment and Graduation Requirements section).

 |ISAL 520||Introduction to Language and Linguistics||3|